Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 int ar[3];
 ```
 - p + 10, &x + 10, &ar[2], *(&p)
-  - note: derefering an pointer (&p) to p give us &x
+  - note: dereferencing an pointer (&p) to p give us &x
-- p takes up 8 bytes (irelvenat to the delcared type), but instead depedn on the bit system (64 vs 32)
+- p takes up 8 bytes (irrelevant to the declared type), but instead depend on the bit system (64 vs 32)

 ---

 ### C Strings
-- C does not explicity support string data type
+- C does not explicit support string data type
-    - they are actyakkt arrats if characters that are termianted by the null character (ex.'hi' -> 'h'| 'i' |'\0'), the \0, which evaluate to 0 and used in the context of *char and **char
+    - they are actually arrays if characters that are terminated by the null character (ex.'hi' -> 'h'| 'i' |'\0'), the \0, which evaluate to 0 and used in the context of *char and **char
 ```c
 #include <stdio.h>